annygakh/manuscrito/README.md

 - Enter insert mode (i)
 - Exit the editor (Esc)

-In normal mode you can
+In insert mode you can
 - Edit text
 - Exit the insert mode, and enter normal mode again (Esc)